-If you are purchasing your new ride with a loan, first make sure it will fit comfortably into your monthly budget.
+If you are purchasing your new ride with a loan, crunch the numbers and make sure it will fit comfortably into your monthly budget.
 Be realistic and conservative when thinking about payment options as your financial situation could change at any time during the life of the loan.

 Know your financial situation before you apply for a loan.

-You may need a cosigner if your credit history has some room to grow.
-When asking family or friends to be a cosigner, know that the way you take care of your loan also impacts their credit history.
+You may need a cosigner if your credit report has some room to grow.
+When asking family or friends to be a cosigner, remember that how you handle your loan also impacts their credit history.
 By being your cosigner, their debt-to-income ratio changes, their score is impacted, and they are held liable for the loan if you default.

 Be thorough when you read the loan paperwork.

-If there is something in your documents you don’t understand or agree with, say something BEFORE you sign.
-Once you sign, you are legally held liable for the loan amount.
+If there is something in the documents that you don’t understand or agree with, say something BEFORE you sign.
+Once you do, you are legally held liable for the loan amount.